danielBasgo/tinnitus-trainer/README.md

 *   **Web App:** Create a simple web interface (e.g., using Streamlit or Flask) that allows users to upload an audiogram and receive a prediction from the model's API.

 ---
-*This project was developed as part of my personal learning journey in data science and is motivated by my own experiences with the subject.*
+*This project was developed as part of my personal learning journey in data science and is motivated by my own experiences with the subject.
+A special thanks to my tutors at DSI for their invaluable feedback and support.*